-Business Administration Computers & Information Systems Human Resources Management
+Business Administration Minor in Management Minor in Resources Management Computers & Information Systems

 Associate of Arts

 Criminal Justice

 Academic Minors

 A minor concentration requires a minimum of six courses, representing at least eighteen credits, in the minor field of study.
 In addition, a department may add Academic prerequisites or requirements in related fields, but the total will not exceed 60% of the department's major program requirements.
 Minor requirements are listed under departmental entries.
 In order to complete requirements for a minor, the student must take the majority of credits in the minor field at King's.
 Minor areas of concentration (minors) are permitted, but not required.